ErwiniaDev/FrontendMentor_QrCodeComponent/README.md

 - rem unities / responsive
 - HTML' structure details for accessibility
 - Figma
+- Full modern reset
+- @font-face

 ### Continued development

-I'd like to find a solution to avoid the position absolute/fixed for the footer.
+I'd like to find a solution to avoid the position absolute/fixed for the footer => remove the fixed position and let it at the bottom of the card

 ### Useful resources